dave-ops/korg/README.md

 # korg
-The Korg CLI
+The Korg AI CLI

-coming April 2025!
+It's a scalpel, not a saws-all